adamfowleruk/mljs/planning.md

   - Document context highlighting configurable to fire get semantic info on MarkLogic document
   - MarkLogic document ontology
  - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
+  - IN PROGRESS Widgets: Add Drag and Drop support to widgets.js
   - Each username has a workplace in the content store saved as a JSON config file
   - IN PROGRESS Defines what pages are available, the layout of those pages, and what is shown on each
   - Alter mljsme.sh to copy in a Roxy controller and view using default configured layout - equiv of ml create mljs/main html followed by copying scripts over